-- 1. PS/2 mouse port (green).
-This port is for a PS/2 mouse. - 2.
+- PS/2 mouse port (green).
+This port is for a PS/2 mouse.
+1. - 2.
 Parallel port.
-This 25-pin port connects a parallel printer, a scanner, or other devices.
+This 25-pin port connects a parallel printer, a scanner, or other devices. - 3.
+IEEE 1394a port.
+This 6-pin IEEE 1394 port provides high-speed connectivity for audio/video devices, storage peripherals, PCs, or portable devices. - 4.

-ACTIVITY/ SPEED LINK LED - 3.
 LAN (RJ-45) port.
-Supported by Marvell® Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
+Supported by Marvell® 88E1116 Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
+Refer to the table below for the LAN port LED indications.

-LAN port
+LAN port LED indications